Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Colour-magnitude diagrams

 \subsection{Distance}

-The very large sample of well measured IC\,10 RGB stars calls for a robust estimate of the distance to the galaxy using one of the most widely used standard candles, the tip of the RGB \citep[TRGB, see, e.g.,][and references therein]{lee93,salacas98,madore95,mbtip08,serenelli17,madore20,hoyt23}.
+The large sample of RGB stars in IC\,10 allows for a robust estimate of the distance to the galaxy using one of the most widely used standard candles, the TRGB \citep[see, e.g.][and references therein]{lee93,salacas98,madore95,mbtip08,serenelli17,madore20,hoyt23}.
 We can take advantage of the calibration in the \IE band recently derived by \citet[][hereafter \citetalias{bp24}]{bp24} using {\it Gaia} DR3 synthetic photometry \citep{XPSP23} of the Small Magellanic Cloud (SMC) and of the Large Magellanic Cloud (LMC).
-While the minimum dependency of the absolute magnitude of the TRGB on metallicity/colour is achieved in passbands sampling the wavelength range $\sim$800--1000\,nm, like the classical Johnson-Cousins $I$ band, also the broad \IE band ($\simeq$500--930\,nm) is well-behaved in the metal-poor range typical of dwarf galaxies (\citetalias{bp24}).
-For instance, \citetalias{bp24} find that the LMC and the SMC differ in $M_{I_\sfont{E}}^{\sfont{TRGB}}$ by just $0.053\pm 0.072$\,mag, in good agreement with theoretical predictions.
+While the minimum dependency of the absolute magnitude of the TRGB on metallicity and colour is achieved in passbands sampling the wavelength range $\sim$800--1000\,nm (e.g. in the classical Johnson-Cousins $I$ band), the broad \IE band ($\simeq$500--930\,nm) is also well behaved in the metal-poor range typical of dwarf galaxies (\citetalias{bp24}).
+For instance, \citetalias{bp24} found that the LMC and the SMC differ in $M_{I_\sfont{E}}^{\sfont{TRGB}}$ by just $0.053\pm 0.072$\,mag, in good agreement with theoretical predictions.